Personal Assistant Resume Sample and Skills List

-Detail-oriented and highly organized Personal Assistant well-versed in providing seamless support to C-level executives.
-Flawlessly and independently perform administrative, appointment and travel scheduling, shopping, and event planning responsibilities with effortless efficiency seeks a personal assistant position with a top firm.
+Detail-oriented and highly organized personal assistant well-versed in providing seamless support to C-level executives, as well as independently performing administrative, appointment and travel scheduling, shopping, and event planning responsibilities with effortless efficiency seeks a personal assistant position with a top firm.

-- Administrative: Process sensitive data and handle all correspondence and dictation with uncompromised integrity and confidentiality.
-Ensure stress-free environment for executive decision-making by proactively coordinating meetings and special events and resolving complications in formative stages.
+- Able to process sensitive data and handle all correspondence and dictation with uncompromised integrity and confidentiality.

-- Communications: Easily build rapport with clients, vendors, and project stakeholders both in person and in writing.
-Adept in networking diplomatically between parties to ensure quality execution of projects and events.
+- Can easily build rapport with clients, vendors, and project stakeholders both in person and in writing.

-- Financial Administration: Able to leverage education in accounting to accurately balance books and perform budgeting and purchasing functions.
+- Able to leverage education in accounting to accurately balance books and perform budgeting and purchasing functions.

-- Key Strengths: Positive and consummately professional in demeanor, with ability to instill the trust and engagement of others.
-Technical proficiencies include Microsoft Office Suite, QuickBooks, and Adobe Creative Suite.
-Fluent in Spanish.
+- Always maintains a positive and consummately professional demeanor, with ability to instill the trust and engagement of others.

 - Planned all details for highly successful client relations events including golf and tennis resort weekends, seminars on financial planning, and stockholder banquets.